The Aficionado Folk Music Club Mission Statement

 the free lot and free garage near LA Fitness (about block away), the free lot

-near REI or the free lot next to Wegmans are the easiest places to quickly find parking.
+near REI or the free lot next to Wegmans are the easiest places to quickly find

 Gloucester

-City Proprietor's Park free series - 2023 schedule posted - 235 South King Street
+City Proprietor's Park free series - 2025 schedule posted - 235 South King Street

 Gloucester City, NJ

-CubiZm Café 2023 schedule partially posted – The CubiZm Cafe is an outdoor listening environment.
+CubiZm Café 2025 schedule partially posted – The CubiZm Cafe is an outdoor listening environment.
 There will

-We provide shade, some chairs, and beverages.
-There is a snack table, if people
+and beverages.
+There is a snack table, if people would like to contribute.

-would like to contribute.
-There is no admission charge to CubiZm
+There is no admission charge to CubiZm cafe, but if

-MUSICIANS.
-Advanced reservations required.
+reservations required.

 Once a